dpoetzsch/sidekiq-fake-scheduler/README.md

 Whenever you want to perform sidekiq jobs just call `SidekiqFakeScheduler.work`.
 Use timecop or a similar library to travel in time.

+### Clockwork

+Many people use sidekiq jobs in combination with [clockwork](https://github.com/Rykian/clockwork) for periodic jobs.
+There exist several libraries for manually scheduling clockwork tasks similar to this one.
+I personally use (and maintain) [clockwork-mocks](https://github.com/dpoetzsch/clockwork-mocks) that was built in the same spirit using similar techniques.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.